 Eligible expenses as defined by the IRS include:

 - Court costs

 For questions about other eligible expenses, please contact 121 Benefits FSA at 612-877-4321 or 1-800-300-1672.

 If the eligible child is a U.S. citizen or resident of the United States, program participants can be reimbursed for eligible expenses from an adoption flexible spending account even if the adoption never becomes final.
 See IRS code section 137(a) (PDF).

 If the eligible child is not a U.S. citizen or resident, participants cannot be reimbursed for eligible expenses from an adoption flexible spending account unless the adoption becomes final.
 Under IRS Code Section 137(a) (PDF), reimbursements of qualifying adoption expenses must have been incurred during the period of adoption flexible spending account coverage.

 Enrollment and changes

 Employees may enroll during the annual open enrollment period.
-To enroll mid-year or make changes due to a qualifying life event, complete the mid-year change form (DOC).
+To enroll mid-year or make changes, complete the mid-year change form (DOC).

-For reimbursement, visit 121 Benefits for the dependent care claim form.
+For reimbursement, visit 121 Benefits for the adoption spending account form.

 Deadline and grace period